Free Website Content - Blog and RSS Feed Etiquette

 blog post?

-Fair use allows for posts or portions of posts
+Fair use allows for posts or portions

-If someone complains about having a blog
+If someone complains about having a

-post copied, what should you do?
+blog post copied, what should you do?

-The appropriate course of action would be
+The appropriate course of action would

-original poster and remove the content.
+wishes of the original poster and remove the content.

 Why should you credit your sources?